![]() |

 B) Kept moist to avoid dust generation; and

-C) Covered with impermeable plastic that is secured to the ground.
+C) Covered with impermeable plastic that is secured to the ground;

-8) Removed lead-contaminated soil shall be transported to disposal areas in sealed containers or in a covered vehicle in accordance with disposal requirements outlined in Section 845.290.
+8) Removed lead-contaminated soil shall be transported to disposal areas in sealed containers or in a covered vehicle in accordance with disposal requirements incorporated in Section 845.290.
 Off-site vehicular or foot tracking of contaminated soil shall be avoided;

-b) Soil abatement, including the installation of a permanent cover, such as concrete or asphalt, over lead-contaminated soil shall be conducted in accordance with methodologies outlined in Section 845.15 and shall meet the following requirements:
+b) Soil abatement, including the installation of a permanent cover, such as concrete or asphalt, over lead-contaminated soil shall be conducted in accordance with methodologies incorporated in Section 845.15 and shall meet the following requirements:

 1) Soil abatement work, including the installation of a permanent cover, may be conducted by non-licensed persons, provided that the abatement activities do not involve removal of the existing lead-contaminated soil;

-2) Dust suppression methods shall be employed to keep the generation of dust to a minimum;
+2) Dust suppression methods shall be employed;

-c) Soil mitigation, including the installation of a non-permanent cover, such as mulch, stone, gravel, soil, sod, etc., over lead-contaminated soil shall be conducted in accordance with documented methodologies outlined in Section 845.15 and shall meet the following requirements:
+c) Soil mitigation, including the installation of a non-permanent cover, such as mulch, stone, gravel, soil, sod, etc., over lead-contaminated soil shall be conducted in accordance with documented methodologies incorporated in Section 845.15 and shall meet the following requirements:

 1) Soil mitigation work, including the installation of a non-permanent cover, may be conducted by non-licensed persons, provided that the mitigation activities do not include the removal of the existing lead-contaminated soil;

-2) Dust suppression methods shall be employed to keep the generation of dust to a minimum;
+2) Dust suppression methods shall be employed;

 5) The non-permanent cover material shall be tested and confirmed to have a lead concentration less than 400 ppm.
-The testing shall be conducted by a licensed lead inspector or lead risk assessor, with analysis conducted by an accredited laboratory. |
+The testing shall be conducted by a licensed lead inspector or lead risk assessor, with analysis conducted by a laboratory currently recognized by NLLAP; and